Blog

 NICOTINE POUCHES: HEALTH BENEFITS, RISKS, AND MORE

 Nicotine pouches have been gaining popularity as a tobacco-free alternative to traditional smoking since their introduction to the market in 2019.
-What are nicotine pouches, and are they safe and effective?
-This article examines the health benefits, risks, and other important information about nicotine pouches.
+Research suggests an exponential increase in the sales of nicotine pouches from 126.06 million units in 2019 to 808.14 million units in 2022.
+Given their growing popularity, it is important to know more about the safety and effectiveness of nicotine pouches.
+This article examines the health benefits, potential risks, and other important information about nicotine pouches.

 What are Nicotine Pouches?

-Nicotine pouches are small, pre-portioned pouches containing nicotine and other ingredients.
+Nicotine pouches are small, preportioned pouches (~25 mm in length) containing nicotine and other ingredients.
 The user places a nicotine pouch between the gum and lip, where the nicotine enters the bloodstream through the mouth’s lining.

 Nicotine pouches are often marketed as a non-tobacco alternative to traditional smoking, making them appealing to those wanting to give up on smoking or reduce their tobacco intake.
 They come in various flavors and strengths, making them a customizable user option.